thephijo/DIY_SteelWallet/README.md

 + A metal saw to saw the metal plates
 + Additional stick on tamper proof seals

-# Material for the steel plate
+# Material for the steel plate and engraving

 The case only serves to avert curious glances from the metal plate.
 Together with the tamper proof seal, tampering attempts or attempts to read the seed can be detected.
 The resistance of the backup is ensured by the metal plate.
 Its material must be selected with great care.